-Normally, when a reply brief has been filed by the applicant following an examiner's answer, the application should be forwarded to the Board of Appeals without any need for the preparation of a supplemental answer by the examiner.
-The examiner should simply write contain a new ground of rejection.

-"noted" on the reply brief along with his initials and the date.
+Normally, when a reply brief has been filed by the appellant following an examiner's answer, the case should be forwarded to the Board of Appeals without any need for the preparation of a supplemental answer by the examiner.
+The examiner should simply write "noted" on the reply brief along with his or her initials and the date.
 This will indicate to the clerical staff and the Board of Appeals that the examiner has seen the reply brief.
 However, where good reason to respond is apparent, the examiner may issue a supplemental answer in response to the reply brief before forwarding the case to the Board.

-A supplemental examiner's answer may not
+A supplemental examiner's answer may not normally contain a new ground of rejection.